All About Metronomes

 A metronome is a gadget which generates "ticks" or "peeps" at specified intervals.
 The numbers on the metronome indicate the number of ticks per minute.
 The standard settings are 40 - 208.

-Although some teacher despise them, a metronome is an important practice aid, in my opinion.
+Although some teachers despise them, I feel a metronome is an important learning tool.
 It lifts from the student's shoulders the burden of maintaining a steady tempo during the learning stage of a piece so the student can concentrate on locating the notes accurately and playing them for the duration specified by the composer.

 Many teachers use the metronome as an adjunct to technical drills.